danswart/ryb-book/_book/150-philosophy.md

 1. Drive out fear, so that everyone may work effectively for the company.
 (See Ch.
 3 of Out of the Crisis)

 1. Break down barriers between departments.
-People in research, design, sales, and production must work as a team, to foresee problems of production and usage that may be encountered with the product or service.
+People in research, design, sales, and production must work as a team in order to foresee problems of production and usage that may be encountered with the product or service.

 1. Eliminate slogans, exhortations, and targets for the work force asking for zero defects and new levels of productivity.
 Such exhortations only create adversarial relationships, as the bulk of the causes of low quality and low productivity belong to the system and thus lie beyond the power of the work force.

 1. Eliminate work standards (quotas) on the factory floor.
-Substitute with leadership.
+Substitute with leadership and support.

 1. Eliminate management by objective.
 Eliminate management by numbers and numerical goals.
 Instead substitute with leadership.